openmobilityfoundation/mobility-data-specification/provider/README.md

 ### Vehicles

-All providers should provide an endpoint that displays the current status of a providers vehicles on the PROW.
+The `/vehicles` endpoint returns the current status of vehicles on the PROW.
 Only vehicles that are currently in available, unavailable, or reserved states should be returned in this payload.
-Data in this endpoint should reconcile with data from the status changes enpdoint.
-This data should be refreshed at most every 5 minutes.
+Data in this endpoint should reconcile with data from the `/status_changes` enpdoint.
+The data returned by this endpoint should be as close to realtime as possible, but in no case should it be more than 5 minutes out-of-date.

 In addition to the standard [Provider payload wrapper](#response-format), responses from this endpoint should contain the last update timestamp and amount of time until the next update: